asad2580-cpu/MY-FIRST-REPO/replit.md

-# Bank Statement Transaction Extractor
+# Tally ERP Automation Suite

 ## Overview

-This is a Streamlit-based web application that uses AI to extract transaction data from bank statement images and generate Tally-compatible XML files for accounting software integration.
-The application leverages Google's Gemini AI to perform optical character recognition and structured data extraction from PNG bank statement images, then formats the extracted transactions into XML that can be imported directly into Tally accounting software.
+This is a comprehensive Streamlit-based web application that automates the import of financial data into Tally ERP.
+The application processes bank statements, invoices, and GST returns using Google's Gemini AI, with specialized functionality for converting official GSTR2B JSON data into separate Masters and Transactions XML files for seamless Tally import.

 ## User Preferences